 In addition to working with his own groups Hornby has collaborated with the Poland/Canada Jazz Trio Sikala/Lemanczyk/Hornby which received a 4 star review in Jazz Forum Magazine for their latest release Able to Fly.
 He has served as composer and musical director on a handful of live productions including; More Rocky Mountain Fairy Tales, University of Calgary Dance Department: Senses and Why Dance to the Power of One, and Sex Over 40.

-Tyler is the jazz coordinator and instructor at Ambrose University teaching drum set, jazz history, and jazz combo.
-He has developed clinics and workshops in Canada, Germany, Italy, Poland, the United States, and Venezuela, and is the founder and director of the Drumset Educational Camp (Mount Royal Conservatory) held annually in August as well as the director of the Ambrose University Jazz Camp.
+Tyler is the jazz coordinator and instructor at Ambrose University teaching drum set, jazz history, and jazz combo as well as an instructor at the University of Calgary teaching drum set & percussion ensemble.
+He has developed clinics and workshops in Canada, Germany, Italy, Poland, the United States, and Venezuela, and is the founder and director of the Drumset Educational Camp (Ambrose University) held annually in August as well as the director of the Ambrose University Jazz Camp.